-- To provide for limited commercial and recreational development at specific sites within the Zone; - To ensure that any future buildings within the woolshed site are at a similar scale and character to the existing woolshed (Activity Area 5a);

-• To provide for commercial recreation activities and farming activities within the homestead site (Activity Area 5b).
+- To provide for limited commercial and recreational development at specific sites within the Zone; - To ensure that any future buildings within the woolshed site are at a similar scale and character to the existing woolshed (Activity Area 5a): - To provide for commercial recreation activities and farming activities within the homestead site (Activity Area 5b).

-- To provide for formal and informal public recreation activities and pedestrian trails; - To provide for communal open space areas through the Zone; - To restrict buildings in the Activity Area, other than those buildings associated with the functioning of the Village, the provision of access to the surrounding recreational activities, the provision of gas storage facilities, a recycling station, and the provision of small scale buildings associated with potential sports fields located within the education precinct.
+- To provide for formal and informal public recreation activities and pedestrian trails; - To provide for communal open space areas through the Zone; - To restrict buildings in Activity Area 6a, other than those buildings associated with the functioning of the Village, the provision of access to the surrounding recreational activities, the provision of gas storage facilities and a recycling station; - To restrict buildings in Activity Area 6b, other than those buildings associated with the functioning of the Village and the provision of access to the surrounding recreational activities; - To avoid buildings and motorised vehicle activity in Activity Area 6c; - To ensure that activities do not create nuisance effects such as noise, odour or obtrusive lighting.

-- To provide for the protection of heritage features within the Zone, and the future protection of the open space surrounding the Village. - To enable public pedestrian access through the area while ensuring the safe operation of farming and other rural activities, provisionding for ecological enhancement, and protectioning of the water races. - To restrict buildings other than those associated with the provision of access to the surrounding recreational activities. - To ensure that the natural values of the escarpment west of Cardrona Road are maintained and enhanced by suitable revegetation and by avoiding buildings in Activity Area 7a (a).
+- To provide for the protection of heritage features within the Zone, and the protection of the open space surrounding the Village. - To enable public pedestrian access through the area while ensuring the safe operation of farming and other rural activities, providing for ecological enhancement, and protecting the water races. - To restrict buildings other than those associated with the provision of access to the surrounding recreational activities.

+To ensure that the natural values of the escarpment west of Cardrona Road are maintained and enhanced by suitable revegetation and by avoiding buildings in Activity Area 7a.
-- To maintain the existing activities and provide for future uses activities expected within the ski area access road including access, parking, road maintenance equipment storage, chain hire and ticketing. - To provide for parking to co-ordinate with shuttle access to the Cardrona Ski Area, and to ensure that the visibility of parking when viewed from the Zone and the wider environs is avoided or adequately mitigated.

-To ensure that buildings, where necessary, are of a small scale.
+- To maintain the existing activities and provide for future activities expected within the ski area access road including access, parking, road maintenance equipment storage, chain hire and ticketing. - To provide for parking to co-ordinate with shuttle access to the Cardrona Ski Area, and to ensure that the visibility of parking when viewed from the Zone and the wider environs is avoided or adequately mitigated. - To ensure that buildings, where necessary, are of a small scale.